Husband and Daughter FAP patients

 "I understand the support and care that's needed to get a patient through."

 I also have the experience of children being tested and given their diagnosis.
 So I understand the effects of Polyposis Syndrome on the family and how you cope with surgery, manage the condition and the psychological affects of FAP.

 I was with my daughter Elissa from diagnosis to surgery to six monthly appointments at St. Mark's with an added complication of her needle phobia!

-"I am very grateful to the wonderful work they have do at St Mark's and the Polyposis Registry, who are always ready with advice."
+"I am very grateful to the wonderful work they do at St Mark's and the Polyposis Registry, who are always ready with advice."

 Through PolyPeople I can offer to support any family member who finds themselves in a similar situation to myself.